-A friend of mine recently told me her OBGYN said, "Just get some prenatal vitamins at the pharmacy.
+A friend recently told me her OBGYN said, "Just get some prenatal vitamins at the pharmacy.
 They're all pretty much the same."
-She ask me if this was true.
+She asked me if this was true.
 So I told her that it's true that most prenatal vitamins hit on the major stuff, but that there are differences between each brand.
 And I do think there are superior brands.
 Of course, everyone's needs are different (given each individual's unique biochemical needs).

 ONE-A-DAY